KamranAzeem/learn-docker/docs/docker-networking-deep-dive.md

 -A DOCKER_POSTROUTING -s 127.0.0.11/32 -p tcp -m tcp --sport 37553 -j SNAT --to-source :53 -A DOCKER_POSTROUTING -s 127.0.0.11/32 -p udp -m udp --sport 35464 -j SNAT --to-source :53
 ```
+**Explanation:**
+From the `iptables` rules, we learn that any (DNS query) traffic looking for `127.0.0.11:53` is actually redirected to `127.0.0.11:37553` (for TCP), and to `127.0.0.11:35464` (for UDP).

+There is a docker process running on these ports inside the container, which are actually docker's embedded DNS's hooks.
+When anything is sent on these hooks, docker's embedded DNS responds with the results of the query.

+The last two `iptables` rules show that when the results/return DNS traffic is received from these two special ports (or processes), they are changed back (SNAT - Source Network Address Translation) to the same IP address but with port 53 as source port.
+For the innocent `dig` or `nslookup` commands, the query went to `127.0.0.11:53` and results came back from the same.
+This is the story!

 **Notes:**
 * Above (`iptables` command) won't work without adding certain CAP-abilities to the container at run time.
 That is why we used the extra CAP-abilities: `--cap-add=NET_ADMIN` and `--cap-add=NET_RAW`
 * By Default DNS uses UDP for queries less than 512 bytes.
 It switches to TCP for queries larger than 512 bytes.
 UDP is faster, simpler and lighter.

 ## "Compose-defined" bridge network:

-This is exactly the same as *user-defined* bridge, except docker-compose creates it automatically, when you bring up a docker-compose based application stack.
+This is exactly the same as *user-defined* bridge, except `docker-compose` creates it automatically, when you bring up a `docker-compose` based application stack.

-Here is a simple docker-compose application stack:
+Here is a simple `docker-compose` application stack:
 ```
 simpleweb]$ cat docker-compose.yml
 version: "3"